davidmrowe/www.rowerunning.co.uk/_posts/2015/2015-10-05-kona-diaries-2015-day-11-just-a-small-hit-on-the-credit-card.md

 Prior to the start I'd arranged to meet up with Shannon and Leah - who were part of the group who I spent 12 days with in August 2014 cycling across the Rocky Mountains in Canada with as part of Epic Camp.
 It was lovely to see them.
 There's a few of us from Canada here in Kona this year (not all competing, some just supporting) and I've also caught up with Barry and Rob so far.
 I just need to track down Douglas and I think that might be everyone who's here right now.
-I saw Andrewa little later this morning whilst the run was taking place.

 ![Some of the Epic Camp 2014 gang](/images/2015/20151004-0167023.jpg) *Some of the Epic Camp 2014 gang (Barry, Andrew, Me, Leah, Shannon)*